meta-llama/llama-stack/llama_stack/templates/remote-vllm/doc_template.md

 {{ providers_table }}

-You can use this distribution if you have GPUs and want to run an independent vLLM server container for running inference.
+You can use this distribution if you want to run an independent vLLM server for inference.

 {% if run_config_env_vars %}
 ### Environment Variables